isomerpages/moe-meridianpri/_the-meridian-experience/Home Based Learning/HBL Technical Support.md

 ![](/images/The%20Meridian%20Experience/SLS/SLS%20Helpline.png)

-<p>For more information and FAQ on SLS, parents and students may refer to this page</p>
+<p>For more information and FAQ on SLS, parents and students may refer to <a href = "https://www.meridianpri.moe.edu.sg/useful-links/learning-portals/singapore-student-learning-space/">this page</p>